Biomedical Engineering Major Program

 When can I apply to the major?

-BME major applications are accepted only in the spring.
+BME major applications are accepted in the spring and the autumn semesters, however, the majority of students will be admitted during the spring application cycle.
 Students interested in applying to the BME major should refer to the College of Engineering Admission to Major website.

 How many students apply to the major each year, and how many are admitted?